BinPar/hand-challenge/README.md

 ## Tests

-The hand shares with you two small programs and their ouputs:
+The hand shares with you two small programs and their outputs:

 ### This program display "Hello"